-In spite of this, Alessandra was able to provide me with some insight into how she has learned to overcome this challenge, formed of a two-pronged approach.
+Despite this, Alessandra provided me with some insight into how she has learned to overcome this challenge by forming a two-pronged approach.

 Given the fact that lawyers like to work with precedent, it is really important to pilot programs before looking to scale them up.

-In doing so, you are able to prove to the partners that the methodology applied is working and is showing results.
+In doing so, you can prove to the partners that the methodology applied is working and is showing results.
 This in turn should help to gain their buy-in to place more time and resources into expanding the program for the future.

-While it might be tempting to skip the proof of concept (POC) stage, it is a risky strategy as you may find yourself spending significant resources on something that doesn’t work out.
+While it might be tempting to skip the proof of concept (POC) stage, it is a risky strategy.
+Consequently, you may find yourself spending significant resources on something that doesn’t work out.

-POCs can be difficult and challenging but ultimately, they help marketers make sure they are navigating in the right direction and placing their eggs in the right baskets.
+POCs can be challenging but ultimately, they help marketers make sure they are navigating in the right direction.
+By all means, rest easy knowing your eggs are placed in the right baskets.

 “Start to build expertise in your field,” says Alessandra.
-“Yes, partners can write content but that does not necessarily mean it’s the right content.
-We in marketing can tell them if it’s being read, how it is being read, by whom and for how long.”
+“Yes, partners can write content, but that does not necessarily mean it’s the right content.
+[Marketing] can tell them if it’s being read, how it is being read, by whom and for how long.”

 Alessandra stressed that building this kind of expertise is something you can then own as a marketing function.
 It will help you to generate trust in the fact that you know what you are doing because you are bringing new and valuable insight into the business.

 One of the key mechanisms Alessandra highlighted for establishing expertise and credibility is the use of metrics.